aave/aave-utilities/README.md

 /*
 - @param `user` The ethereum address that will liquidate the position
 - @param `fromAsset` The ethereum address of the asset you want to repay with (collateral)
 - @param `fromAToken` The ethereum address of the aToken of the asset you want to repay with (collateral)
 - @param `assetToRepay` The ethereum address of the asset you want to repay
 - @param `repayWithAmount` The amount of collateral you want to repay the debt with
 - @param `repayAmount` The amount of debt you want to repay
 - @param `permitSignature` A permit signature of the tx.
 Optional
 - @param @optional `repayAllDebt` Bool indicating if the user wants to repay all current debt.
 Defaults to false
 - @param `rateMode` //Enum indicating the type of the interest rate of the collateral
-- @param @optional `onBehalfOf` The ethereum address for which user is swaping.
+- @param @optional `onBehalfOf` The ethereum address for which user is swapping.
 It will default to the user address
 - @param @optional `referralCode` Integrators are assigned a referral code and can potentially receive rewards.
 It defaults to 0 (no referrer)
-- @param @optional `flash` If the transaction will be executed through a flasloan(true) or will be done directly through the adapters(false).
+- @param @optional `flash` If the transaction will be executed through a flashloan(true) or will be done directly through the adapters(false).
 Defaults to false
 - @param @optional `useEthPath` Boolean to indicate if the swap will use an ETH path.
 Defaults to false */ const txs: EthereumTransactionTypeExtended[] =